sunildasu1234/pythonFlaskApp/README.md

    ```

- * We need to configure an user on the ansible control server and also in nodes
+ * We need to configure the user in ansible control server and node as well.

-     * Login into ansible control server and
+     * Logged into ansible control server and performed below steps
-        * Ensure password based authentication is enabled
+        * Ensure password based authentication is enabled.
-        * Create a user called as ansible
+        * Create a user called as ansible.
-        * Give ansible user sudo privileges
+        * Provide sudo privileges to the ansible user.
-        * Now create a key for the ansible admin
+        * Generate a key for the ansible user.
-     * Login into node
+     * Logged into node and performed below steps
-        * Ensure password based authentication is enabled
+        * Ensure password based authentication is enabled.
-        * Create a user called as ansible
+        * Create a user called as ansible.
-        * Give ansible user sudo privileges
+        * Provide sudo privileges to the ansible user.
-        * Now create a key for the user ansible
+        * Generate a key for the user.

-     * Login into ansible control server & copy the public key to node for seamless authentication
+     * Login into ansible control server & copy the public key to node for seamless authentication.

    * Playbook:
      * Below are the steps performed to execute ansible playbook.
        1. Used apt module to update the packages.
-       2. Install docker and created admin user and assign to docker group.
+       2. Install docker and created ansible user and assign to docker group.
        3. Clone the code from git repo (https://github.com/sunildasu1234/pythonFlaskApp.git) and
           kept in chucknorris directory
        4. Installed python-pip and pip libraries.